How to Stop Being Nervous Before a Game

 I know, it’s a bit confusing.
 But here’s an exercise that may help this concept make a little more sense to you.

-This goes to show, we cannot force a thought out of our minds.
+This goes to show that we cannot force a thought out of our minds.
 Similarly, you cannot force anxiety to leave.
-Instead, you must accept its presence, and then let it go.
+Instead, you must accept its presence and then let it go.

 Before a game, it can seem very scary to accept your anxiety.
 You know the negative impact it has on your game, so the last thing you want to do is accept it.
 But trust me, this is the only way to truly overcome performance anxiety in sports.